-It is never too early, and no one is too young, to begin investing.
-I know, since I began to learn as a small child.
+It is never too early or too late, and no one is too young to begin investing.
+I know this as I began to learn as a small child.
 I started by learning the basics of how companies issue stock and how stocks are bought and sold on the exchanges.
 And my learning commenced with building a model portfolio that I would paper trade.
-And each day I would check the stock prices, which way back then were still listed in the daily papers.
+And each day I would check the stock prices which way back when were still listed in the daily papers.

 I would go on to open a small brokerage account and begin to work with my own money — all supporting my learning experience.
 And of course, I would gain and lose along the way as my stocks’ prices would rise and fall day by day.

-Back then, commissions were a lot steeper than today, so my choices were more about what to buy and own.
-That meant that I had to have a high level of confidence to overcome the costs of buying and selling.
+Back then, commissions were a lot steeper than the discounted and even free rates of today.
+So, my choices were more about buying and owning, which meant that I had to have a high level of confidence to overcome the costs of buying and selling.

-I would later come to appreciate the power of dividends, which worked to bolster my portfolio as they were credited to my account.
-And this continues through to today, as I remain firmly in favor of focusing on stocks that pay you (and pay you well) through good and rising dividend distributions.
+I would later come to appreciate the power of dividends which worked to bolster my portfolio as they were credited to my account.
+And this continues today as I remain firmly in favor of focusing on stocks that pay you — and pay you well through good and rising dividend distributions.

-This is an important lesson for young and older investors alike.
+This is an important lesson for young and older investors.
 Dividends continue to be one of the biggest sources of overall total return in the stock market.
-Take, for example, the performance of the S&P 500 Index over the trailing 20 years.
+Take for example the performance of the S&P 500 over the trailing 20 years.

-The Index gained in price by 122.3%, but with dividends the return swells to 226.3%, which is 85% more than the price movement alone.
+The index gained in price by 150.4%, but with dividends the return swells to 269.3%.
+That is 79% more than the price movement alone.

 That’s a big premium over just investing for price growth.
 And those dividends worked to cushion returns during bear markets over those same 20 years.